sakshiagrawal013/exchangeratetravian/README.md

-# laravel-lumen-docker
+# Exchange Rate Service
-Laravel, Lumen platform dockerization
+Exchange Rate Service Based On Lumen platform dockerization

+## About Project
+Our shops store all product prices in EUR.
+We need to show the players the prices in their local currency.
+To archive this we need to create a service to take care of currency exchange rates.

 ## Start environment
-To start docker environment, you must install [Docker](https://www.docker.com/get-started) and digit this command in your favorite terminal:
+To start docker environment, you must install Docker and digit this command in your favorite terminal:
 ```sh
 make docker-start
 ```